kiarashvosough1999/ViewMaker/README.md

 - [x] Support Single Style For A View
 - [x] Support Multiple Styles For A View With Unique Key
-- [x] Combining Styles and Transforming Them To Aach Other
+- [x] Combining Styles and Transforming Them To Each Other
 - [x] Style propertWrapper To Keep the Styles On ViewController(Handy for Changing Theme)
 - [x] Follow A System Design For Creating Styles
 - [x] Open for Extension And New Implementation